NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/shared_memory.rst

 There are two main types of shared memory in CUDA:

-1. Static Shared Memory: This is defined at compile time and has a fixed size.
+1. **Static Shared Memory**: This is defined at compile time and has a fixed size.
 It is declared using the `__shared__` keyword in the kernel code.
 Static shared memory is allocated for each block and is initialized when the block is launched.

 .. code-block:: c
     :linenos: